Bos

-Zebus and taurine cattle are thought to descend from ancient Indian and Middle Eastern aurochs, respectively.

 Description

 The species are grazers, with large teeth to break up the plant material they ingest.
 They are ruminants, having a four-chambered stomach that allows them to break down plant material.

 Distribution

 There are about 1.3 billion domestic cattle alive today, making them one of the world's most numerous mammals.
 Members of this genus are currently found in Africa, Asia, Europe, parts of North America, South America and also in Oceania.
 Their habitats vary greatly depending on the particular species; they can be found in prairies, rain forests, wetlands, savannah and temperate forests.

 Ecology

 Most Bos species have a lifespan of 18–25 years in the wild, with up to 36 being recorded in captivity.
 They have a 9–11 month gestation, depending on the species and birth one or, rarely, two young in the spring.

 Most species travel in small herds ranging in size from ten to thirty members.
 Within most herds, there is one bull (male) for all the cows (female).
 Dominance is important in the herds; calves will usually inherit their mother's position in the hierarchy.

 They are generally diurnal, resting in the hot part of the day and being active morning and afternoon.
 In areas where humans have encroached on the territory of a herd, they may turn nocturnal.
 Some species are also migratory, moving with food and water availability.